-Some UNDERSTANDING Information for parents and students (Content meets MDCH requirements) common CUSS symptoms Headache Pressure in the head Nausea/ Concussion danger signs What is a concussion? vomiting A concussion is a type of traumatic brain In rare cases, a dangerous blood clot may form on the brain Dizziness injury that changes the way the brain normally in a person with a concussion and crowd the brain against works.
+Some UNDERSTANDING Information for parents and students (Content meets MDCH requirements) CUSS Nausea/ Concussion danger signs What is a concussion?
+A concussion is a type of traumatic brain In rare cases, a dangerous blood clot may form on the brain injury that changes the way the brain normally in a person with a concussion and crowd the brain against works.
 A concussion is caused by a bump, blow, or the skull.
-A student should receive immediate medical Balance jolt to the head or body that causes the head and attention if after a bump, blow, or jolt to the head or body problems brain to move quickly back and forth.
+A student should receive immediate medical jolt to the head or body that causes the head and attention if after a bump, blow, or jolt to the head or body brain to move quickly back and forth.
 It can also be s/he exhibits any of the following danger signs: caused by the shaking or spinning of the head or body.
-Even a "ding," getting your bell rung," or what seems to be a mild bump or blow to the head Double vision One pupil larger than the other .
-Is drowsy or cannot be awakened Blurry vision can be serious · A headache that gets worse You can't see a concussion.
-Signs and The soft tissue Sensitivity symptoms of concussions can show up right after the injury or Weakness, numbness, or of the brain shifts to light decreased coordination quickly and hits may not appear or be noticed Sensitivity to the hard inner skull Repeated vomiting until days or weeks after the Skull or nausea noise injury.
-If the student reports any symptoms of a concussion, or if you а bone // Slurred speech Sluggishness Blunt · Convulsions or notice symptoms yourforce self, seek medical Haziness seizures attention right away.
-Cannot recognize Fogginess people or places If you suspect Grogginess Becomes a concussion increasingly Poor confused, restless, 1.
-SEEK MEDICAL or agitated concentration ATTENTION RIGHT Has unusual AWAY A health care Memory behavior professional will be able problems One to decide how serious the Loses consciousness example concussion is and when it is (even a brief loss of Confusion safe for the student to return to consciousness should be taken seriously) regular activities, including sports.
-"Feeling down" 2.
-KEEP YOUR STUDENT OUT Not "feeling How to respond to a report healing-risk a greater chance of having a second concussion.
-Repeat or second concussions can be very serious.
-They can cause permanent brain concussion.
-A students school may not know about a concussion received in another sport or damage, affecting the student for a lifetime.
+Even a "ding," getting your bell rung," or what seems to be a mild bump or blow to the head One pupil larger than the other .
+Is drowsy or cannot be awakened can be serious · A headache that gets worse You can't see a concussion.
+Signs and The soft tissue symptoms of concussions can show up right after the injury or Weakness, numbness, or of the brain shifts decreased coordination quickly and hits may not appear or be noticed the hard inner skull Repeated vomiting until days or weeks after the Skull or nausea noise injury.
+If the student reports any symptoms of a concussion, or if you а bone // Slurred speech Blunt · Convulsions or notice symptoms yourforce self, seek medical seizures attention right away.
+Cannot recognize people or places If you suspect Becomes a concussion increasingly Poor confused, restless, 1.
+SEEK MEDICAL or agitated ATTENTION RIGHT Has unusual AWAY A health care Memory behavior professional will be able problems One to decide how serious the Loses consciousness example concussion is and when it is (even a brief loss of Confusion safe for the student to return to consciousness should be taken seriously) regular activities, including sports.
+2. KEEP YOUR STUDENT OUT